 Primaquine is used with other medications to prevent and treat malaria caused by mosquito bites in countries where malaria is common.
 Malaria parasites can enter the body through these mosquito bites, and then live in body tissues such as red blood cells or the liver.
 Primaquine is used after other medications (such as chloroquine) have killed the malaria parasites living inside red blood cells.
 Primaquine then kills the malaria parasites living in other body tissues.
 This prevents the return of the infection.
 Both drugs are needed for a complete cure.
-Primaquine phosphate belongs to a class of drugs known as antimalarials.The United States Centers for Disease Control provide updated guidelines and travel recommendations for the prevention and treatment of malaria in different parts of the world.
+Primaquine belongs to a class of drugs known as antimalarials.The United States Centers for Disease Control provide updated guidelines and travel recommendations for the prevention and treatment of malaria in different parts of the world.
 Discuss the most recent information with your doctor before traveling to areas where malaria occurs.

-How to use
+How to use Primaquine Tablet

-Dosage is based on the kind of infection you have and your response to treatment.
+The dosage is based on the kind of infection you have and your response to treatment.
 Take this medication regularly.
 To help you remember, take it at the same time every day.

 It is very important to continue taking this medication exactly as prescribed by your doctor.
 Do not take more or less of this drug than prescribed.
 Do not stop taking it before completing treatment, even if you feel better, unless directed to do so by your doctor.
 Skipping or changing your dose without approval from your doctor may cause prevention/treatment to be ineffective, cause the amount of parasite to increase, make the infection more difficult to treat (resistant), or worsen side effects.